-Allen-Bradley Controls, Network & Software
+Allen-Bradley Controls, Drives, Visualisation, Network & Software

-The site will include legacy platforms like SLC500 and PLC5, as well as the whole range of current models from Micro800 and MicroLogix, to CompactLogix and ControlLogix.
 We will identify omissions in the feature list as well as inclusions – it’s the things that are not said in the brochures that are often the important bits.

 Disclaimer.
 This site is a resource site and is not affiliated with Rockwell Automation.
 We are NOT Allen-Bradley, we are not a distributor of product nor of engineering nor product support services.
 We do not purport to represent Allen-Bradley.
 We are independent engineers who have used the brand for over 40 years and wish to share our experiences, good and bad.
+We know we have misspelt Allen-Bradley in the domain – this was done for legal reasons.

 View moreStratix Industrial ethernet network switches based on a Cisco engine.
 Fanless design and GUI for configuration of common features.
+But really not integrated with Rockwell equipment at all, despite having over 10 years on the market to get this product up to scratch.
+We don't like it.

-View moreThe Rockwell Automation ControlLogix 5580 (L8) series of PLCs are high-performance controllers designed for complex automation systems.
-They offer advanced processing capabilities, integrated safety features, and high-speed communication, making them ideal for large-scale, fast-paced applications using multiple programming languages.
+The Rockwell Automation ControlLogix 5580 (L8) series of PLCs are high-performance controllers designed for complex automation systems.
+They are the ideal choice for large-scale, fast-paced applications using multiple programming languages.

 View moreLaunched in October 2025, the new ControlLogix 5590 L9 CPU is a stunning development providing dual network ports, expanded memory, faster processing, and embedded safety.